Presage-Security/SmartSpectra-Android-Dev/internal-demo/README.md

 ### Known Bugs

-[//]: # (- Currently, there are no known bugs.
-If you encounter an issue, please contact support or report it.)
+- Currently, there are no known bugs.
+If you encounter an issue, please contact support or report it.
-- Some newer phones are experiencing crash during screening